 There’s a large boot under the similarly large hatchback bootlid, measuring in at 456 litres – slightly less than the Porsche Panamera’s 495 litres.
 If you need to carry large loads while enjoying the thrust of an AMG V8 engine, the Mercedes-AMG E 63 estate is a better bet, thanks to its 640-litre load bay (expandable to a colossal 1,820 litres with the rear bench folded).

 Reliability & safety

 The Mercedes-AMG GT 4-door Coupe hasn't been crash-tested by Euro NCAP and as such doesn't have an official safety rating.
 However, Mercedes’ great track record in this department – and the car’s hi-tech, safety-conscious construction – should mean occupants are well protected in the event of a collision.

 The usual array of modern Mercedes active safety and driver-assistance features can be found on the GT 4-door Coupe – in fact, Mercedes claims that all of the ‘Intelligent Drive’ functions found in the Mercedes-AMG S-Class are featured on the GT, including active cruise control, active brake assist and active blind-spot assist.

-Reliability is as-yet untested, but Mercedes’ 20th-place finish in our Driver Power 2018 survey should bring some comfort to potential owners.
-Around 12% of Mercedes owners we surveyed reported an issue with their cars, while most praised their vehicles’ interior comfort, practicality and ride and handling.
-Build quality and styling were rated higher still, with the brand achieving a 15th-place finish in these areas.
+Reliability is as-yet untested, but Mercedes’ 13th-place finish in our Driver Power 2021 survey should bring some comfort to potential owners.
+Around 19% of Mercedes owners we surveyed reported an issue with their cars, while most praised their vehicles’ interior comfort, practicality and ride and handling.
+Build quality and styling were rated higher still.